mayconbordin/l5-fixtures/README.md

 ## Usage

-By default the fixtures directory is `/fixtures`, inside it you should place JSON and/or CSV files with data to fill the database.
+By default the fixtures directory is `/fixtures`, inside it you should place the data files that will fill the database.
 The name of the file should be exactly the same as the name of the database.
 Take a look at the two examples in the [`/tests_data`](https://github.com/mayconbordin/l5-fixtures/tree/master/tests/_data) directory.